JulienRobberechts/nodejs-test-double-guide/readme.md

 If to test your component you would need to replace an internal function, you need first to refactor your component to expose this function as a seam before thinking of mocking anything.

-On top of this, intercept an internal function is tricky [See the chapter Intercept internal function](./summary-import-types.md)
+On top of this, intercept an internal function is tricky (To Explain)

 ## 2. What you want to mock